InsaneMonster/USienaRL/README.rst

 **Changelog**

-- Improved readability of the temporal difference methods
+- Changed the syntax of some temporal difference methods to be more self-explanatory
-- Fixed some bugs in the mask implementation for temporal difference algorithms
+- Fixed some additional bugs in the mask implementation for temporal difference algorithms (yay to additions!)